Dino Expedition Adventures

 Which expedition is right for me?

 Montana is for you if: you enjoy hiking, walking, and prospecting!
-Exciting finds happen each year, and some seasons offer very different experiences from looking for microfossils, to excavating large dinosaurs.
-Team atmosphere is emphasized through learning lectures in the evening, and group meals.
-The experience also includes transportation to and from the many field sites, as well as lodging at the rustic and relaxing Camp Needmore.
+Exciting finds happen each year, and some seasons offer very different experiences, from looking for microfossils to excavating large dinosaurs.
+The team atmosphere is emphasized through learning lectures in the evening and group meals.
+The experience also includes transportation to and from the many field sites and lodging at the rustic and relaxing Camp Needmore.

 Situated in the unique town of Hanksville, Utah, Burpee runs an annual expedition to the Hanksville-Burpee Dinosaur Quarry.